 According to the US EPA standards, catalytic converters must last 8 years or 80,000 miles.
 Although catalytic converters should last the lifetime of the engine, 10 years or 100,000 miles, failure can occur earlier than that.
 Problems may arise, and it might perform poorly or be damaged permanently.

+Associated parts not working.
 A catalytic converter generally fails due to another part or system in the engine not operating properly.
 The most common problems come from overheating, fouled substrate, or structural damage.

+Overheating.
 Excessive quantities of unburned gas generated by a misfiring spark plug or a faulty exhaust valve can cause catalytic converters to overheat.
 Furthermore, a defective oxygen sensor might result in overheating.

+Fluid leaking in.
 Engine coolant can seep into the combustion system due to a broken cylinder head gasket.
 Engine oil is another pollutant that can clog a catalytic converter, making it impossible for exhaust gases to flow through.

+External damage.
 Apart from that, catalytic converters are situated under your vehicles, making them open for possible damages caused by external factors like debris on the road.

-How do you Maintain a Catalytic Converter?
+How Do You Maintain a Catalytic Converter?

 The first step is to clean your catalytic converter with a catalytic converter cleaner regularly.
 This will aid in removing any carbon deposits or buildup.